“Unwarranted fears should not be an obstacle to treatment”

 “My colleagues and I see an increasing tendency for patients making their own cocktail of hormones bought online, often inspired by bloggers or some social media celebrity.
-This is something I would definately not recommend.
+This is something I would definitely not recommend.
 Hormones are potent substances, and it can turn into a whole mess of issues,” she says.

 One reason is that hormones come in a number of different strengths and preparations, which all work differently.
 In addition, the complex interaction of different hormones is crucial to the effectiveness of the treatment.

 “This means that even if the patient starts feeling better temporarily, incorrect use can lead to problems in the longer term, in the worst case to illness and cancer,” she says.